 Philippians 4:6-7 – Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank Him for all He has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.

-Peace – it’s a state of being more coveted than any other.
+Peace – it’s a “state of being” more coveted than any other.
 How we all long for peace!
-We’ve created prestigious prizes to honor those who have contributed to the world’s quest to secure it, but the sad truth is, peace is unattainable through human efforts.
-No strivings, no programs, no methods will work if they do not include God.
+We’ve created prestigious prizes to honor those who have contributed to the world’s quest to secure it; but the sad truth is, peace is unattainable through human efforts.
+No striving, no program, no method will work if they do not include God.
 It is only His peace, the peace that exceeds anything we can understand that will provide lasting comfort.
 It is only God’s peace that promises to guard our hearts and minds in Christ Jesus!

 John 14:27 – I am leaving you with a gift – peace of mind and heart.
 And the peace I give is a gift the world cannot give.
 So don’t be troubled or afraid.

 I wonder what it would be like to go through life without anxieties or fears?
 I wonder what it would be like to never worry about anything?
 Despite my knowledge of the peace that comes from God, I am disappointed to confess that it’s not something I’ve always experienced.
 Unfortunately, when life has handed me lemons, I have sucked on those lemons and puckered up in sour self-pity far too many times.
 (Which is really sad, because I really love to refresh myself and others with a nice glass of lemonade!
 What wasted opportunities!)